 .
 It’s a fun one to make, so get your whole family in on the kuih making process and have a blast ?

 11. Agar agar santanA traditional favourite from Ramadan bazaars is agar agar santan - a layered jelly made with thickened coconut milk and pandan juice.
 You can actually find different kinds of agar agar sold at the bazaars but a good place to start with is this classic flavour.
 Before diving into the making of this dessert, read up on these handy tips from What To Cook Today.
 You'll have a better idea of what to do, ways to avoid common mistakes and most importantly, get the best tasting agar agar santan you can possibly make.

+12. Kek batikIf you’re a huge chocolate lover, chances are that everytime you visit the Ramadan bazaar, you never fail to leave with some kek batik ?
+And really, who could blame you?
+It’s a fantastic dessert to have especially when you’re craving for something rich and sweet.
 While you might be tempted to just order them online this year, we say give it a try yourself!
 Throw on your apron and have a go at Dari Dapur’s recipe which gives you clear instructions on making kek batik.
 For something chocolatier, this recipe from Delishably includes three different kinds of chocolate ingredients - a definite way to satisfy your foodie’s heart.